saitho/git-file-webserver/README.md

     show_tags: true
 ```

+You may change the `order` of tags or hide the tag date in `tags` subsection.

+You can also toggle the display of branches or tags for the index page in the `index` subsection.

 #### Virtual tags

 Virtual major tags will always point to the latest version inside a major release.